ananya-codes-data/SQL_from_scratch/README.md

 <br>
 I will keep updating as I progress.
 <br>
-Right now I am using MySQL as the DBMS to learn and practice basic SQL queries.
+Right now I am using MySQL as the DBMS to learn and practice basic SQL queries and for advanced queries I will be using postgreSQL.

 ## Folder Structure
 ### **Practice**